 No one knows what your customers want better than those in direct contact with them.
-By leveraging this customer and market knowledge, sales and customer support teams can play a vital role in ensuring you are matching you customer’s enthusiasms with your content.
-You may still want to be talking about your latest product development or new service but in many cases this will achieve less than a campaign centred on an industry topic which effects a larger proportion of your audience.
+By leveraging this customer and market knowledge, sales and customer support teams can play a vital role in ensuring you are matching your customer’s enthusiasms with your content.
+You may still want to be talking about your latest product development or new service but in many cases, this will achieve less than a campaign centred on an industry topic which affects a larger proportion of your audience.

-There is no denying that content marketing is now being used by more organisations than ever before and is consuming a larger and larger slice of the marketing budget in many of those business.
-This statement is supported by countless surveys, including a new report from content software company, Curata Inc, which claimed seventy-one per cent of marketers will increase their content marketing budgets this year.
-Yet, despite this and other impressive statistics, 53 per cent of marketers feel they are failing to create content that speaks to their readers.
-There is definitely a lot of below par content being pumped out, often written entirely with the business’ objectives in mind and not considering how the reader will benefit.
+There is no denying that content marketing is now being used by more organisations than ever before and is consuming a larger and larger slice of the marketing budget in many of those businesses.
+This statement is supported by countless surveys, including a new report from content software company, Curata Inc, which claimed seventy-one percent of marketers will increase their content marketing budgets this year.
+Yet, despite this and other impressive statistics, 53 percent of marketers feel they are failing to create content that speaks to their readers.
+There is definitely a lot of below-par content being pumped out, often written entirely with the business’ objectives in mind and not considering how the reader will benefit.
 However, poor content aside, another significant issue is ineffective content distribution and promotion strategies.

 According to the CMI’s 2015 benchmark report, 78% of UK marketers say they will be creating more content this year but what form that content takes is not specified.
 Increasing your mix of content types is already proven to be more effective so it is important to understand how each content type appeals to your relevant audience groups and how you can integrate each into an effective strategy.